When to plant lettuce

 How long until lettuce is ready to harvest?

-About 50 days from transplant or sowing.
-In zone 6, plants set out around Apr 9 are typically ready near May 29.
+About 50 days from planting until first harvest.
+In zone 6, lettuce planted around Apr 9 is typically ready near May 29.